cMagennis/Python-Basics/README.md

 User_input: Very basic way of gathering user input.
 Not yet attached to a site or text box etc. Also we assign the info to variables and then use those variables to print the info for the user.

+The_begginings_of_a_basic_calculator: Forgive the ridiculously long name, I just wanted to clarify that this isn't really a calculator.
+However we see the start of one here.
+I used some basic operators (just addition so far) and a few key functions.
+Starting to see how much functions are used.
+So we have int(), float() and str().
+Main take away: Python defaults user input to a string.